 The theatre program is part of the Department of Communication and Theatre, a unit of the College of Liberal Arts and Sciences.
 The Director of Theater heads the program and reports to the Chair of the Department of Communication and Theatre.

 The theatre program is part of the Department of Communication and Theatre, a unit of the College of Liberal Arts and Sciences.
-The theatre faculty is headed by the Director of Theater who reports to the Chair of the Department.
+The theatre faculty is led by the Director of Theater who reports to the Chair of the Department.

 Academic Advising (from the University Policy Manual)